plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/creating-the-form-view.rst

    actions that can be found on more specialised base classes such as *SchemaAddForm* or *SchemaEditForm*.
 It basically mirrors the *z3c.form.form.Form* base class.
--  We then use the standard *five.grok* view directives to register the
-   view: *grok.name()* gives it a friendly name (used as a path segment in the URL); *grok.context()* sets the type of context where the form is available (here, we make it available on the Plone site root, though any interface or class may be passed; to make the form available on any context, use *zope.interface.Interface* as the context); *grok.require()* specifies a permission which the user must have to be able to view the form (here, we use the standard *zope2.View* permission).
-See the views section in the :doc:`five.grok manual </appendices/five-grok/index>` for more detail.
 -  Next, we specify the schema via the *schema* attribute.
 This is the equivalent of assigning the *fields* attribute to a *field.Fields()* instance, as you may have seen in documentation for “plain”